Pomona College: Outcomes

 For the entering class, of students returned for their second year, giving Pomona one of the highest retention rates of any college or university in the U.S. For the entering class, of students graduated within four years (among the highest rate of any U.S. college or university) and graduated within six years.

 Within 10 years, 81% of Pomona graduates attend graduate or professional school, according to a 2017 alumni survey.
 The college ranked 11th among all U.S. colleges and universities for doctorates awarded to alumni per capita, according to data collected by the National Science Foundation for 2013 to 2022.
 The top destinations between 2009 and 2018 (in order) were the University of California, Los Angeles; the University of California, Berkeley; Harvard University; the University of Southern California; and Stanford University.
 A 2025 analysis of the schools that send the most students per capita to the highest-ranked U.S. medical, business, and law schools placed Pomona 17th for medical schools, 22nd for business schools, and 14th for law schools.

 The top industries for graduates are technology; education; consulting and professional services; finance; government, law, and politics; arts, entertainment, and media; healthcare and social services; nonprofits; and research.
 Pomona alumni earn a median early career salary of $73,700 and a median mid-career salary of $146,400, according to 2023 survey data from compensation analytics company PayScale.

 Pomona ranks among the top producers of recipients of various competitive postgraduate fellowships, including the Churchill Scholarship, Fulbright Program, Goldwater Scholarship, Marshall Scholarship, National Science Foundation graduate research fellowship, and Rhodes Scholarship.

 Reputation and rankings

-Pomona is considered one of the most prestigious in the country.
+Pomona is considered one of the top liberal arts colleges in the country.
 However, among the broader public, it has less name recognition than many larger schools.

 The 2025 U.S. News & World Report Best Colleges Ranking places Pomona tied for fifth in the national liberal arts colleges category out of 211 colleges.

 Pomona has rated similarly in other college rankings.
 In 2015, the Forbes ranking placed it first among all colleges and universities in the U.S., drawing media attention.